I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 The articles below will help you start out or perhaps want to refine some techniques a bit.

-- Day Hiking in Colorado – Written for Colorado, but readily applicable to day hiking in most places for three-season conditions.
+- Day Hiking in Colorado – Written for Colorado but readily applicable to day hiking in most places for three-season conditions.
 Checklist included.

 - And I wrote companion pieces for Utah hiking gear and clothing.
+Be sure to use the proper sun protection techniques!

 - Backpacking: A Beginners Primer – A good start for learning to backpack.
 Written on the more conservative side for those starting.
 It doesn’t mean you go heavy, but it doesn’t say that you hike with a 3 oz book bag and no rain gear either.
 Has a basic checklist.

-- What gear to bring? – All the articles above have a general gear list.
-If you are starting, figuring out the specific equipment to purchase can be intimidating.
-If you mix and match my Frugal, Budget, and Jack-of-all-trades gear lists, you should have a good and solid gear list for any hiking based activity.
-The Jack-of-all-trades list is esp useful if you plan on doing activities beyond strictly backpacking, such as car camping or trail work.
-And if you want to save a buck or two or look at alternatives you have not thought about for gear, I have a series of articles on inexpensive outdoor gear. ( But don’t get too hung up on gear… ) But there is some gear to not go cheap on as well.
-I also posted many different types of gear lists that should also prove instructive.
+- On a budget?
+And if you want to save a buck or two or look at alternatives you have not considered for gear, I have a series of articles on inexpensive outdoor gear. ( But don’t get too hung up on gear… ) But there is some gear to not go cheap on as well.

 - And it is a lot easier to find a place to go and find a good campsite if you have some basic navigation skills.
 The Columbia River Orienteering Club puts out an excellent YouTube series of navigation basics: Map reading, compass use, orienteering, GPS use, and even using smartphone apps.
 Highly recommended.